About Me

 Some research questions I am currently interested in include:

-1. Exploring LLMs as viable cultural agents and co-creative systems, through making use of the affordances of hallucinations as confabulations
+1. Exploring LLMs as viable cultural agents and co-creative systems, through making use of the affordances of hallucinations as confabulations.

 4. Leveraging archives of literary scholarship as a weighted knowledge base for author-based style transfer.